 AUSTIN, Texas – (July 10, 2013) – Dell Children’s Medical Center of Central Texas is now first in the world – twice – for green building achievements.
 The W.H. and Elaine McCarty South Tower of Dell Children’s has earned the first-ever Leadership in Energy & Environmental Designfor Healthcare (LEED-HC) Platinum designation from the U.S. Green Building Council (USGBC).
 This is the second record-breaking LEED designation for Dell Children’s, which became the world’s first LEED Platinum Certified hospital in 2008.

-“Dell Children’s commitment to being one of the healthiest, most sustainable hospitals in the world is stronger than ever,” said Michele Van Hyfte, manager of environmental stewardship for Seton Healthcare Family.
+“Dell Children’s commitment to being one of the healthiest, most sustainable hospitals in the world is stronger than ever,” said Michele Van Hyfte, manager of environmental stewardship for Ascension Seton.
 “Sustainable environments have a profound, measureable effect on the healing process, not onlyfor patients, but also for all who enter our doors.
 This designation is a testament to that.”

 To achieve LEED-HC certification, buildings must exceed environmental standards in five key areas: sustainable site development, water savings, energy efficiency, materials selection and indoor environmental quality.
 The LEED-HC rating system combines these requirements with the unique attributes and specifications of health care facilities.